 3. The honker

-Unless you are giving the horn a good massage, it’s almost impossible to maneuver your car into any turning like that.
+Unless you are giving the horn a good massage, it’s almost impossible to manoeuvre your car into any turning like that.

 4. The Itadaki-drive-su

 Taking the advice of ‘don’t let your food go cold’ seriously.
 You do not want a Ramli burger in between the airbag and your face.
 Not a pretty sight for sure.

 5. Steering to the knee style

 Pretty sure you’ve attempted to drive without your hands at least once.
 But please try not to do this ok?
 Unless you have mutated knees with fingers then go ahead.